 early 50s - Thanks to Sean Ault for this Christmas season view looking east toward the theatre.
 It's one he found on eBay.

-early 50s - A Christmas image appearing on the Vintage Los Angeles Facebook page from the Richard Wojcik collection.
-Another version of the photo appears on the Photos of Los Angeles private Facebook group from Bill Gabel.
+early 50s - A great Christmas image appearing on the Mid Century Modern private Facebook group from Richard Wojcik.
+Thanks!
+Also see a shot of this same vista, but without the Red Car, that Richard shared on the Vintage Los Angeles Facebook page.
+Another version of the shot without the Red Car appears on the Photos of Los Angeles private Facebook group from Bill Gabel.

 1954 - "This Is Cinerama" in its 50th week.
 Thanks to Ron Whitfield for sharing this great photo on the Vintage Los Angeles Facebook page.
 This first Cinerama presentation had opened April 29, 1953 and would run a total of 133 weeks.